Nespresso makes the best pod-based coffee makers available.

 VertuoLine machines feature a barcode scanning system similar to Keurig’s 2.0 technology.
 The system tells the machine a capsule has been inserted and tailors the brew settings–water volume, brew temperature, capsule spin rate, flow rate, and water contact time–to that capsule’s particular recipe.

-Why did Nespresso add a barcode scanning system to their VertuoLine machines Two reasons:
+Why did Nespresso add a barcode scanning system to their VertuoLine machines?

 There are a bunch of companies that sell discounted Nespresso compatible capsules, but they all have one thing in common: None of them sell VertuoLine capsules.